programming-notes/tweet-now-command-line-challenge/README.md

 * Use a third-party API
 * Write custom event handlers in JavaScript and jQuery
 * Implement synchronous / asynchronous requests in a web application
-* Use AJAX actions to change views based on async data

 ## Summary

-This is the first challenge in a sequence of challenges, leading up to building an application to schedule future tweets and deploying it to Heroku.
+This is the first challenge in a sequence of challenges you'll come upon next week, leading up to building an application to schedule future tweets and deploying it to Heroku.

-To start, we'll create an application that lets a single user tweet.
+To start, we'll create a command line application that lets a single user tweet.
 We'll hard-code the user from which we'll be tweeting.
 [Later we'll add support for logging in via Twitter](../../../tweet-now-2-multi-user-challenge) so that anyone can tweet.
 After that, we'll add the ability to [schedule tweets into the future](../../../tweet-later-challenge).

 You'll learn about background jobs, tasks queues, and scheduled tasks over these challenges &mdash; three fundamental components to building a usable, scalable web application.
 You'll also learn some sysadmin voodoo to manage development and production credentials, and a bit of the inner workings of OAuth.